Lebel Model 1886 rifle: Origins and development

-The Lebel was designed to be backwards compatible so it could use up existing stores of parts.
+The Lebel was designed to be backward compatible so it could use up existing stores of parts.
 It used the straight trigger and horizontal bolt action from the army's single-shot 11mm Mle 1874 Gras and shared the tubular magazine from the navy's Mle 1878 Kropatschek rifle.
 The Mle 1884 and Mle 1885 Kropatschek rifles, still chambered for the 11mm Gras black-powder cartridge, were later adopted by the army as a transitional repeating firearm.
 The Mle 1885 had a two-piece stock and a massive steel receiver and closely resembles the Mle 1886 Lebel.

 Boulanger ordered the production of one million rifles by 1 May 1887, but his proposal was entirely unrealistic and would require impossible speed; Boulanger would be sacked the same year for provoking a war with Germany.
 The Lebel rifle was manufactured by three government arsenals: Châtellerault, St-Etienne and Tulle, mostly during late 1880s and early 1890s.
 It featured a two-piece stock and a massive receiver designed to withstand the higher pressures developed by the new smokeless powder-based cartridges.

 In 1893, an improved version of the M1886 Lebel was designated Fusil Mle 1886 M 93.
 Its most useful improvement was a modified bolt head which directed hot gases from ruptured cartridge cases away from the shooter's face.
 The firing pin and its rear knob had already been modified in 1887 while the stacking rod remained unchanged.
 Lastly, the fixation of the rear sight onto the barrel was substantially improved during that 1893 modification.